Agency Commissions Dashboard

 Defaults that apply to every new commission.

-Default agent split
+Default advisor split

 Default supplier commission rate (optional)